mmatschiner/tutorials/ml_phylogeny_inference/README.md

 <a name="raxml"></a>
-## Maximum-likelihood phylogeny inference with RAxML
+## Maximum-likelihood phylogenetic inference with RAxML

 We will first generate a simple maximum-likelihood phylogeny only for the filtered 16s sequence alignment.